-The causes behind this resurgence are a subject of controversy.
+The causes behind this resurgence else on your street started clean- are a subject of controversy.
 Many see the hipster movement as responsible for vinyl's newfound popularity.
 The hipster movement, which is a youth movement that emphasizes the pursuit of individual interests and disregard for mainstream popular culture, took an interest in vinyl records in 2008.
 Since then, this interest has grown to the point where youth shops like Urban Outfitters stock small vinyl collections and sell entry-level turntables in most of their stores.
 The fact that Urban Outfitters stocks vinyl certainly corroborates the theory that hipsters are the driving force behind vinyl's newfound popularity.